louk-lang/louk/README.md

 `-model` becomes `v-model`

-Binding directives are indicated by a leading colon.
+Binding directives are denoted by a leading colon.

 `:id` becomes `v-bind:id`